- Weapon Program Background Report

 19 August 2003: Iran begins testing a small ten-machine centrifuge cascade at Natanz with UF6.
 The IAEA reports that the centrifuges at Natanz have been recognized as "an early European design;" they are referred to in subsequent IAEA reports as P-1 or IR-1 centrifuges.

-21 October 2003: Foreign Ministers from Britain, France and Germany meet with Iranian officials and release a joint statement in which Iran agrees to adhere to the Additional Protocol and agrees voluntarily to suspend all uranium enrichment and reprocessing activities.
+21 October 2003: Foreign Ministers from France, Germany, and the United Kingdom meet with Iranian officials and release a joint statement in which Iran agrees to adhere to the Additional Protocol and agrees voluntarily to suspend all uranium enrichment and reprocessing activities.

 10 November 2003: Iran informs the IAEA that it will allow enhanced inspections under the Additional Protocol pending its entry into force, and that it will suspend all enrichment-related and reprocessing activities as of November 10.